Maersk: Maersk Supply Service

-Maersk Supply Service provides anchor handling, towage of drilling rigs and platforms as well as supply service to the offshore industry.
-By 2021, the fleet consists of 41 vessels including anchor handling tug supply vessels (AHTS), subsea support vessels (SSV) and platform supply vessels (PSV).
+Maersk Supply Service provides anchor handling, towage of drilling rigs and platforms, and supply service to the offshore industry.
+By 2021, the fleet consisted of 41 vessels, including anchor handling tug supply vessels (AHTS), subsea support vessels (SSV) and platform supply vessels (PSV).

+In July 2024, it was announced that Norway's DOF Group would acquire Maersk Supply Service for approximately $1.1 billion to consolidate its offshore service sector further, focusing on the oil and gas sector.

 Maersk Integration

 Maersk Line, Limited

 Maersk Line, Limited (MLL) is a US-based subsidiary of A.P.
-Moller–Maersk Group which owns and operates a fleet of US-flag vessels providing the U.S. Federal Government and their contractors with multimodal transportation and logistics services.
-A Virginia-based organization, MLL manages the world's largest fleet of internationally trading US-flagged vessels.
+Moller–Maersk Group, which owns and operates a fleet of US-flag vessels providing the U.S. Federal Government and their contractors with multimodal transportation and logistics services.
+A Virginia-based organization, MLL manages the world's largest fleet of internationally traded US-flagged vessels.

-Maersk Line has been involved in Department of Justice Investigations and paid fines in 2012.
+Maersk Line paid $31.9 million in fines to the U.S. in 2012, following a US Department of Justice investigation contending that Maersk had "knowingly overcharged the Department of Defense to transport thousands of containers from ports to inland delivery destinations in Iraq and Afghanistan" while under government contract to transport cargo via container ships in support of U.S. troops.